stefancocora/kubernetes-e2e-binaries/README.md

 ## kubernetes version
 To target a specific version of kubernetes you have to change a few things in the repository.
 - for the `Makefile` export the KUBERNETES_VERSION environment variable before running any make targets
-- for `.drone.yml` you have to change the KUBERNETES_VERSION environment variable in every build step before pushing to your CI.
-This works this way because at this time drone doesn't have support for setting global environment variables.
+- the make target `update_kube_version` will update the `.drone.yml` file to the same version as the one set in the exported variable above.
+In drone you have to setup the kubernetes version multiple times because at this time drone doesn't have support for setting global environment variables.

 # Licensing